Cyber Christmas Sale | Up to 40% Off

 Resetting the Filter Indicator

 Most modern air purifiers come with a filter indicator that tracks the lifespan of the filter.
 After replacing an old or dirty, purifier filter with a new one, it's essential to manually reset this indicator.
 Failing to do so can lead to the air purifier thinking the filter is still old, dirty or used, causing the red light to continue blinking.
 This reset process varies by model but typically involves holding down a specific button for a few seconds.
-Consult the user manual for precise instructions for your particular air purifier's filter itself.
+Consult the user manual for precise instructions for your particular used air purifier's filter itself.

 Technical Issues